VishalVermaa01/Blockchain-Simulation/README.md

 This project is a basic simulation of a blockchain, designed to demonstrate the core concepts of blockchain technology, such as blocks, hashing, proof-of-work, and chain validation.
 It is built using [Python] and serves as an educational tool to help users understand how blockchains work under the hood.

-Features
+## Features
-*Block Creation*: Simulates the creation of blocks with attributes like index, timestamp, data, previous_hash, and hash.
+### Block Creation: Simulates the creation of blocks with attributes like index, timestamp, data, previous_hash, and hash.

-*Proof-of-Work*: Implements a simple mining algorithm to add blocks to the blockchain.
+### Proof-of-Work: Implements a simple mining algorithm to add blocks to the blockchain.

-*Chain Validation*: Validates the integrity of the blockchain by checking the hashes of all blocks.
+### Chain Validation: Validates the integrity of the blockchain by checking the hashes of all blocks.

-*Modular Design*: Easy to extend and integrate with other systems.
+### Modular Design: Easy to extend and integrate with other systems.

-**Setup**
+## Setup
 Prerequisites
 Python 3.x
 pip (Python package manager)

-**Installation**
+## Installation

 Clone the repository:
 git clone https://github.com/your-username/blockchain-simulation.git